Visited: Autumn and winter

 Unlike other cranes, Brolgas have a unique adaptation - a special gland located near the corner of their eyes.
 This gland helps them expel excess salt from their bodies, which is important as they often inhabit wetlands with brackish water.

-The next morning I returned to the Borehead site to try to get the bluebonnets and just before the entrance to the site, I heard their distinctive call.
-Success!
-These are really interesting birds, typically found in small groups of under ten birds, with some pairs separating to breed before rejoining the flock in late spring with their young.
+After several attempts, I returned to the Borehead site and finally got the bluebonnets These are really interesting birds, typically found in small groups of under ten birds, with some pairs separating to breed before rejoining the flock in late spring with their young.

 When flushed, they will quickly leave the ground with whistling calls, flying to a nearby tree where they fall silent and adopt an upright posture to observe the intruder before returning to the ground.
 Their flight is described as undulating or jerky, usually below treetop level.